Free Bet Offers

 Having got your business, the majority of bookies will want to keep you onside and they will do this by giving you regular, ongoing deals for the lifetime of your account.
 Some of these will be sent to your mobile phone or inbox and they may be tailored to your betting pattern while others are published on the website and are open to everyone.

 The deals that are quoted on the bookies’ own sites will generally deliver free bets by way of a refund token if a certain set of circumstances results in a loss.
-For example, you could take at least five selections on an Each Way accumulator and if just one of those picks fails to come in, the bookmaker will refund your stake, up to a certain limit, as a free bet token.
+For example, you could take at least five selections on an Each Way accumulator and if just one of those picks fails to come in, the bookmaker will refund your stake, up to a certain limit, as a free bet offer token.

 That is a very popular type of promo while others may be more specific to a certain bookmaker.
 Football is the most common sport when it comes to ongoing free bet deals but depending on the operator, these can be found on a whole host of events including tennis, horse racing, formula 1, American football and much more.

-One-off free bet deals can often come around when a major sporting tournament is scheduled and plenty of bookies were publishing these ahead of Euro 2016.
+One-off free bet offers can often come around when a major sporting tournament is scheduled and plenty of bookies were publishing these ahead of Euro 2016.
 Once again, these can usually be found on the site but they can also be sent to your inbox or mobile phone.

 As an example here, SkyBet allowed you to bet in the outright winner market for the Euros, and every time your chosen country won a match at the tournament, a £3.00 free bet was credited to your account.
 Other bookies had similar deals in the Top Goalscorer betting where you backed a certain player and earned a free bet token every time he scored.